 American University is located at 4400 Massachusetts Ave, Washington, DC 20016, in one of northwest Washington, DC’s most beautiful residential areas; AU is just minutes by bus, cab, Metro, or car from the city’s most famous sites.

-Yes, all of the residence halls come equipped with air-conditioning and individual flow controls in each room.
+Yes, all of the residence halls come equipped with air-conditioning.

 I am over 21, can I bring alcohol into the residence halls?